-Students are allowed to check out 1-2 books at a time.
+Students are allowed to check out two books at a time.
 Students with overdue books will be issued a fine.
 Books must be returned before the end of each semester, or replacement fines will be issued.
 Fines may also be issued for damage or excessive wear on a book.
-Yearbooks/report cards are held until fines are paid or books are returned.